tbanjos/angular-codeschool/README.md

 # angular codeschool
-Application devleop with the course Shaping Up With AngularJS from Code School. https://www.codeschool.com/courses/shaping-up-with-angularjs
+Application developed with the course Shaping Up With AngularJS from Code School. https://www.codeschool.com/courses/shaping-up-with-angularjs